National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 With its new digs, National was turning out hundreds of thousands of barrels in no time.
 In 1936, they released their high-end National Premium, a pilsner, proudly heralded as “probably the costliest beer brewed in America.”

-Two years later came National Bohemian, a lager, first brewed at the old factory in 1885 in the style of popular beer from Bohemia, now of the present-day Czech Republic, and described with words like “lightness,” “brightness,” and “zest.”
+Two years later came National Bohemian, a lager, first brewed at the original factory in 1885 in the style of a popular beer from Bohemia, now of the present-day Czech Republic, and described with words like “lightness,” “brightness,” and “zest.”

 At 10 cents a bottle, it was considered a mighty fine beer—not the second-rate swill some readers might snarkily regard it as today.
-But its meteoric rise would still not start until the next decade, when, after World War II, Jerold Hoffberger took over the family business, ushering in the era of “Boh.”
+But its meteoric rise would still not start until the next decade, when, after World War II, a young Jerold Hoffberger would take over the family business, ushering in the era of “Boh.”

 National Brewing Company beer in production, circa 1968; the Natty Boh Tower, 1949; a vintage beer can, circa 1950s. —BALTIMORE MUSEUM OF INDUSTRY ARCHIVES; COURTESY OF NATIONAL BOHEMIAN

 hatever you think of National Bohemian today, we can all agree on one thing: It’s hard not to like Mr. Boh.
-Early iterations, usually a slender gentleman with a monocle or top hat, were admittedly more pompous and less lovable.
-But then came that little fella with a full-moon head and fun-loving personality, somewhere between the Monopoly Man and the more recent Mr. Pringles, calling his catchphrase—“Oh boy, what a beer!”—out into eternity.
-Truly, what would the beer even be without its iconic mascot?
+Early iterations—usually a slender gentleman with a monocle or top hat—were admittedly more pompous and less lovable.
+But then came that little fella with a full-moon head and fun-loving personality, somewhere between the Monopoly Man and the more recent Mr. Pringles, calling his catchphrase out into eternity—“Oh boy, what a beer!”
+Truly, what would the brew even be without its iconic mascot?

-Mr. Boh was born as Mad Men-style genius.
-In the 1950s, the esteemed W.B.
-Doner advertising agency drew him up, smacked him on the bottle, then dressed him as a sailor, a fly-fisherman, a mountain-climber in the local newspapers, even featuring him as the animated star of early radio and television commercials.
+In the 1950s, Mr. Boh was born as Mad Men-style genius.
+The esteemed W.B.
+Doner advertising agency drew him up, smacked him on the bottle, then featured him dressed as a sailor, a fly-fisherman, a mountain-climber in the local newspapers.
+He was also the animated star of early radio and television commercials.
 (YouTube them immediately.)

-They even stitched his likeness onto the sails of a real-life skipjack that sailed up and down the Chesapeake.
-Onboard, brewery spokesman Frank Hennessy gave weather and weekend fishing reports live on the local radio—all part of another new push to brand Maryland as the “The Land of Pleasant Living,” forever entangling a taste for the beer with a sense of civic pride.
+For a short while, they even stitched his likeness onto the sails of a real-life skipjack that sailed up and down the Chesapeake.
+Onboard, brewery spokesman Frank Hennessy gave weather and weekend fishing reports live on the local airwaves—all part of another new push, to brand Maryland as the “The Land of Pleasant Living,” forever entangling a taste for the beer with a sense of civic pride.
 Needless to say, it stuck.

 “I remember Saturdays and Sundays, you’d turn on the radio, and Hennessy would be drinking a beer, telling us about how the fish were moving,” says Gundlach.
 “When I was growing up, in the 1960s, it was always National Beer.
 It was just everywhere here.”